Appeal to start in French court over Charlie Hebdo attack

 The first trial was held in 2020 with 14 defendants -- some tried in their absence -- accused of helping the gunmen prepare and organise the attacks in the French capital.

-Jail terms ranging from four years to life were handed out for those convicted of helping the gunmen, who attacked the magazine's office and customers at a Jewish supermarket.
+Jail terms ranging from four years to life were handed out for those convicted of helping the gunmen, who attacked the magazine's office and, in a separate but related incident, customers at a Jewish supermarket.

 Only two, those given the heaviest sentences, have appealed.

-Ali Riza Polat, 37, was sentenced to 30 years in prison after it was ruled he had helped the Kouachi brothers and Amedy Coulibaly secure weapons.
+Ali Riza Polat, 37, was sentenced to 30 years in prison after it was ruled he had helped the Kouachi brothers and supermarket attacker Amedy Coulibaly secure weapons.

-Coulibaly was responsible for the murder of a French policewoman and a hostage-taking at a Hyper Cacher market in which four Jewish men were killed in the same month as the January Charlie Hebdo attack.
+Coulibaly was responsible for the murder of a French policewoman and a hostage-taking at a Hyper Cacher market in which four Jewish men were killed shortly after the Charlie Hebdo attack.

 Polat's lawyers have argued that the appeal is a last chance to "correct the mistakes of a judicial system overwhelmed by the scale of these attacks".